You have no items in your bag

-You’ve probably heard about retinol and the anti-aging abilities it has become famous for.
+You’ve probably heard about retinol and its anti-aging abilities.
 But adding a new product to your skin care regimen can be confusing.
 You may be scared of compromising your skin if something goes wrong.

-Consider this article your beginner’s guide.
+Consider this article your beginner’s guide to retinol.
 We’ll discuss:

 What is Retinol and What are the Benefits?

 Retinol is a chemical derivative of vitamin A. It is under the umbrella of retinoids, but unlike other retinoids you don’t need a doctor’s prescription for retinol.

 Retinol is well-known for being very effective at gently exfoliating the skin, encouraging skin cell turnover, stimulating collagen production, and reducing the appearance of fine lines and wrinkles.1

 Retinol has also been shown to help prevent the negative effects of sun exposure by inhibiting matrix metalloproteinase (MMP), the enzyme that degrades the skin’s collagen and elastin and leads to photoaging (sun damage).2